sebischair/Lbl2Vec/README.md

 [Back to Table of Contents](#toc)

-For detailed information visit the [Lbl2Vec API Guide](https://lbl2vec.readthedocs.io/en/latest/api.html#) and the [examples](https://github.com/sebischair/Lbl2Vec/tree/main/examples).
+For detailed information visit the [API Guide](https://lbl2vec.readthedocs.io/en/latest/api.html#) and the [examples](https://github.com/sebischair/Lbl2Vec/tree/main/examples).

 <a name="#model-training"/></a>